twiddlingbits/twr-wasm/docs/api/api-c-stdlib.md

 ---

 # Standard C library for WebAssembly
-This section describes twr-wasm's support for the Standard C Library.   twr-wasm includes its own implementation of the standard C library optimized for WebAssembly and wasm running in a web browser.
+This section describes twr-wasm's support for the Standard C Library.   twr-wasm includes its own implementation of the standard C library optimized for WebAssembly and Wasm running in a web browser.
 This is a core feature of twr-wasm.

  For documentation of these functions, see the many standard C library documentation web sites.